peanuts136/AVR128DB48-Poker-Game/README.md

 ---

-## Hardware Setup (Typical)
+## Hardware Setup

 ### OLED (SSD1306, I2C)
 The hardware configuration centers around an AVR development board acting as the system controller.
-An SSD1306 OLED display is connected via I²C and is used to present player cards, balances, and game prompts.
+Two SSD1306 OLED display is connected via I²C and is used to present each player's cards and balances (They should be hidden from the other person).
 A chain of four MAX7219-driven LED modules is connected over SPI to display numeric values such as the pot size or bet amounts.
 Player interaction is handled through active-low push buttons with internal pull-up resistors enabled, while a potentiometer connected to the ADC provides analog input for bet sizing or menu navigation.
 Additional LEDs and a buzzer provide visual and audio feedback for game events.

 ---